skuma251/skuma251/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on:
+  * Developing a PaaS application on AWS which recognize the face from a video.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning:
+  * Clould Computing
+  * Software Agility
+  * Prolog
+- 🐟 I started coding since 2013 as a Software Engineering major at RIT, focused on Software Usability.
+  * 🌐 Loved building things for the Web
+  * 📅 Fell in love with Scrum
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...